-The following table sets forth certain information, as of March 14, 2013 with respect to the beneficial ownership of the outstanding common stock held by (i) each person known by us to be the beneficial owner of more than 5% of our common stock; (ii) our current director; (iii) each of our director nominees; (iv) each of our named executive officers; and (v) our executive officers and current director as a group.
+The following table sets forth certain information, as of April 22, 2013 with respect to the beneficial ownership of the outstanding common stock held by (i) each person known by us to be the beneficial owner of more than 5% of our common stock; (ii) our current directors; (iii) each of our named executive officers; and (iv) our executive officers and current directors as a group.
 Unless otherwise indicated, the persons named in the table below have sole voting and investment power with respect to the number of shares indicated as beneficially owned by them.
 Unless otherwise indicated, the address for each of the below persons is c/o Enertec Systems 2001 Ltd, 21 Hanapach St., Karmiel, Israel.

-Number of Shares Beneficially Percentage of Shares Beneficially Owned (1)
+Number of Shares Beneficially Owned Percentage of Shares Beneficially Owned (1)

-Owned

 Name Prior to Offering After the Offering

 5% Stockholders

 D.L.
-Capital Ltd. (2) 2,597,200 65.4 49.6
+Capital Ltd. (2) 2,597,200 65.4 46.5

-UTA Capital LLC (3) 726,746 (3) 18.3 13.9
+UTA Capital LLC (3) 726,746 (3) 18.3 13.0

-Zvi Avni 250,000 6.3 4.8
+Zvi Avni 250,000 6.3 4.5

 Directors and Named Executive Officers

-David Lucatz (2) 2,597,200 65.4 49.6
+David Lucatz (2) 2,597,200 65.4 46.5

 Tali Dinar (3)

-Chezy Ofir (4)
+Chezy Ofir

-Jeffrey Bialos (4)
+Jeffrey Bialos

-Jacob Berman (4)
+Jacob Berman

-Miki Balin (4)
+Miki Balin

-Director and Executive Officers as a group (2 persons) 2,597,200 65.4 49.6
+Directors and Executive Officers as a group (6 persons) 2,597,200 65.4 46.5

-(1) Applicable percentage ownership is based on 3,968,246 shares of common stock outstanding as of March 14, 2013, together with securities exercisable or convertible into shares of common stock within 60 days of March 14, 2013 for each stockholder.
+- (1) Applicable percentage ownership is based on (i) 3,968,246 shares of common stock outstanding prior to the offering and (ii) 5,588,246 shares of common stock outstanding following the offering, together with securities exercisable or convertible into shares of common stock within 60 days of April 22, 2013 for each stockholder.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Shares of common stock that are currently exercisable or exercisable within 60 days of March 14, 2013 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.

-(2) Mr. Lucatz, by virtue of his being the controlling shareholder of DLC as well as the Chief Executive Officer and Chairman of the board of directors of DLC, may be deemed to beneficially own the 2,597,200 shares of our common stock held by DLC.

-(3) According to information contained in a Schedule 13G/A filed jointly on December 20, 2012 with the SEC and a Form 4 filed jointly on March 13, 2013 with the SEC by (i) UTA; (ii) the members or beneficial owners of membership interests in UTA, which include (a) YZT Management LLC, a New Jersey limited liability company and the managing member of UTA, and (b) Alleghany Capital Corporation, a Delaware corporation and a member of UTA; (iii) Alleghany Corporation, a publicly-traded Delaware corporation of which Alleghany Capital Corporation is a wholly-owned subsidiary; and (iv) Udi Toledano, the managing member of YZT Management LLC.
-Based on those filings and information subsequently available to us, as of March 14, 2013, UTA held sole voting and dispositive power with respect to such shares.
+Shares of common stock that are currently exercisable or exercisable within 60 days of April 22, 2013 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (2) Mr. Lucatz, by virtue of his being the controlling shareholder of DLC as well as the Chief Executive Officer and Chairman of the board of directors of DLC, may be deemed to beneficially own the 2,597,200 shares of our common stock held by DLC. - (3) According to information contained in a Schedule 13G/A filed jointly on December 20, 2012 with the SEC and a Form 4 filed jointly on March 13, 2013 with the SEC by (i) UTA; (ii) the members or beneficial owners of membership interests in UTA, which include (a) YZT Management LLC, a New Jersey limited liability company and the managing member of UTA, and (b) Alleghany Capital Corporation, a Delaware corporation and a member of UTA; (iii) Alleghany Corporation, a publicly-traded Delaware corporation of which Alleghany Capital Corporation is a wholly-owned subsidiary; and (iv) Udi Toledano, the managing member of YZT Management LLC.
+Based on those filings and information subsequently available to us, as of April 22, 2013, UTA held sole voting and dispositive power with respect to such shares.
 YZT Management LLC, Alleghany Capital Corporation, Alleghany Corporation, and Udi Toledano have shared voting and dispositive power with respect to such shares by virtue of their relationships with UTA.
 UTA's principal business address is 100 Executive Drive, Suite 330, West Orange, New Jersey 07052.